kintone-workshops/timeline-generator-amcharts/README.md

 File: [/src/index.js](./src/index.js)
 * We access the database records from Kintone's `event.records` object.
 * We will map the `event.records` object into an object for amCharts to parse.
-* Below, we have a basic mapping function, with Kintone's records designated as the `rec` object.
+* Below is a basic mapping function, with Kintone's records designated as the `rec` object.
 * Kintone's records follow a structure of `objectName`.`fieldCode`.`value`
 * Example: To access the `First Name` value of a Kintone record, we will write it as:
   * `rec.first.value` => George (Washington)